SWT-Bench: Testing and Validating Real-World Bug-Fixes with Code Agents: Conclusion

 \section{Conclusion}

-We proposed \swtb, a novel benchmark for test generation from GitHub issue descriptions and the corresponding code bases. \swtb leverages the dataset underlying the popular \sweb which additionally contains a golden patch fixing the described issue.
+We proposed \swtb, a novel benchmark for generating reproducing tests from GitHub issue descriptions and the corresponding code bases. \swtb leverages the dataset underlying the popular \sweb which additionally contains a golden patch fixing the described issue.
 We judge whether a generated test reproduces the described issue by checking whether the test fails before applying this golden patch and succeeds afterward.
 We measure both the rate of such fail-to-pass tests and the coverage of the golden patch, providing a corresponding evaluation harness.
 We evaluated a variety of LLM-based test generation methods including Code Agents on \swtb and found that Code Agents already outperform other approaches with only minor adaptations for the test-generation task.
-Finally, we demonstrated the great potential of generated tests to serve as a signal for the correctness of code fixes, with Code Agents achieving twice the precision when only proposing fixes that cause a previously failing self-generated test to pass.
+Finally, we demonstrated the great potential of generated tests to serve as a signal for the correctness of code fixes, i.e., we double the precision of Code Agents by filtering the generated patches to only those that cause a previously failing self-generated test to pass.